 The company also introduced a new partnership with VMware, and with members of its ecosystem to allow for additional managed services to be overlaid into user’s build processes and pipelines.

 Jenkins World continues in San Francisco this week.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: MADE, Checkmarx, Docker.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Checkmarx, Docker.